beegee-tokyo/RAK4631-Kit-2-RAK1910-RAK1904-RAK1906/README.md

 - [RAK1906](https://store.rakwireless.com/collections/wisblock-sensor/products/rak1906-bme680-environment-sensor)

 ## _REMARK 2_
-This example is using my [WisBlock API](https://github.com/beegee-tokyo/WisBlock-API) which helps to create low power consumption application and taking the load to handle communications from your shoulder.
+This example is using my [WisBlock API V2](https://github.com/beegee-tokyo/WisBlock-API-V2) which helps to create low power consumption application and taking the load to handle communications from your shoulder.

 ----